dhansel/Altair8800-IOBus/04-disk-controller/README.md

 disk drive cable (with the [twist](https://www.nostalgianerd.com/why-are-floppy-cables-twisted)).
 Both drives should be configured as drive "B" as was custom for PC drives.

+The original MITS controllers required hard-sectored disks to work which are not easy to come by and fairly expensive these days.
+This controller can work with both hard-sectored and soft-sectored disks, provided that the disk drive used has a stable rotation rate.
+The disk format used by MITS packs sectors very tightly so if the rotation rate varies too much then the single index hole of soft-sectored disks is not enough to keep controller and disk synchronized, causing the controller to miss the the proper time to start reading a sector.

+In general belt-driven disk drives will have problems whereas direct-drive drives should be fine.
+That said I have used soft-sectored disks on the belt-driven SA-800 and it worked for the most part (with occasional read errors).
+I wouldn't trust the disks with any important data but for demos it works fine.

 The 4 DIP switches on the card have the following functions:

 DIP | Function when on         | Function when off